NickiSibbern/OpenTelemetry.Heartbeat/README.md

 ## How to use
 Run the Service and configure the appsettings.json files to point to the folder where the heartbeat.json files are located.

-when deploying a new service, call the endpoint POST /monitors to add a new monitor. see swagger for more details.
+when deploying a service, call the endpoint POST /monitors to add, modify or remove a monitor. see swagger for more details.

 ## Why
 [OpenTelemetry HttpStatucCheck reciever](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/httpcheckreceiver/documentation.md) required that all urls be known at the deployment time of the collector.